-Student Responsibility • The graduate student is expected to know the requirements for the degree he plans to earn.
-While the personnel of the Graduate School office will endeavor to aid in every way possible, the responsibility for any error in his own enrollment or in the interpretation of the rules rests with the student.
+Student Responsibility $\bullet$ The graduate student is expected to know the requirements for the degree he plans to earn.
+While the personnel of the Office of the Graduate School will endeavor to aid in every way possible, the responsibility for any error in his own enrollment or in the interpretation of the rules rests with the student.